Texas Heartbeat Act: Section 2

 Section 2 of the Act declares that Texas has never repealed, either expressly or by implication, its pre–Roe v.
 Wade statutes that outlaw and criminalize abortion unless the mother's life is in danger.
 The Texas pre-Roe abortion laws are still codified at articles 4512.1 through 4512.6 of the Revised Civil Statutes, and they impose felony criminal liability on anyone who performs an elective abortion, as well as anyone who "furnishes the means for procuring an abortion knowing the purpose intended".
 The punishment is two to five years' imprisonment for each abortion performed or facilitated, and the statute of limitations is three years.

-By declaring that the state's pre-Roe criminal abortion have never been repealed, section 2 overrules McCorvey v.
+By declaring that the state's pre-Roe criminal abortion laws have never been repealed, section 2 overrules McCorvey v.
 Hill, a 2004 decision from the U.S. Court of Appeals for the Fifth Circuit, which held that Texas had implicitly repealed its pre-Roe criminal abortion statutes by enacting subsequent legislation that regulates the abortion procedure.
-It also ensures that all abortions performed in Texas—including abortions that occur before cardiac activity is detectable—are defined and regarded as criminal acts under Texas law, even though prosecutors in Texas cannot indict or charge abortion providers for their violations of these statutes until Roe v.
-Wade is overruled.
+It also ensures that all abortions performed in Texas—including abortions that occur before cardiac activity is detectable—are defined and regarded as criminal acts under Texas law.
+Since Dobbs overturned Roe in 2022, these older, pre-Roe statutes and Texas's new trigger law now operate alongside SB 8 rather than in its shadow, and prosecutors are no longer legally barred from relying on them.

-The enactment of section 2 has led Texas officials to threaten abortion funds and their donors with criminal prosecution under the state's pre-Roe abortion statutes.
+The enactment of section 2 led Texas officials to threaten abortion funds and their donors with criminal prosecution under the state's pre-Roe abortion statutes.
 On March 18, 2022, Representative Briscoe Cain sent cease-and-desist letters to every abortion fund in Texas, demanding that they immediately stop paying for elective abortions performed in Texas.
-Cain warned that these abortion funds were violating the state's unrepealed pre-Roe abortion statutes by "furnishing the means for procuring an abortion knowing the purpose intended," and that every single one their employees, volunteers, and donors could face criminal prosecution for violating the state's pre-Roe laws.
-Cain pointed out that neither Roe v.
-Wade nor any other decision of the Supreme Court has ever created or recognized a constitutional right to pay for another person's abortion, and that Roe protects only abortion providers and their patients from prosecution under the state's pre-Roe criminal abortion prohibitions.
-Abortion funds in Texas have refused to halt their activities in response to Cain's letter, and Cain has promised to introduce legislation that will ensure that Texas abortion funds and their donors are prosecuted for each abortion that they have assisted in violation of the state's pre-Roe abortion laws.
+Cain warned that these abortion funds were violating the state's unrepealed pre-Roe abortion statutes by "furnishing the means for procuring an abortion knowing the purpose intended," and that every one of their employees, volunteers, and donors could face criminal prosecution.
+Abortion funds in Texas refused to halt their activities in response to Cain's letter.